afallahi/fs-jwt/README.md

 ## Test

+### Postman
-User included Postman collection for testing and follow the above flow to obtain tokens, get access to protected resources, invalidate tokens, and use refresh token to get access token
+Use included Postman collection for testing and follow the above flow to obtain tokens, get access to protected resources, invalidate tokens, and use refresh token to get access token

+### Use Frontend APP
+Run React App